 With around 50 golf courses to choose from; 3 Open Championship venues, the west coast of Scotland offers some of the best golf in Scotland.
 Below are our top picks for Golf in Ayrshire.

 Dundonald Links opened in 2005.
 It was purchased for the members of the illustrious Loch Lomond Golf Club to enjoy a links alternative to their beautiful parkland course.
 The welcome and the service you receive at Loch Lomond is very much echoed at Dundonald Links.
-Set in Ayrshire’s golfing country, Dundonald Links is located next to other famous links courses in the area; The Gailes and Western Gailes.
+Set in Ayrshire’s golfing country, Dundonald Links is located next to other famous golf courses along the west coast of Scotland; The Gailes and Western Gailes.
 With tournament golf design in mind Dundonald Links is very playable for golfers.
 As a result, many teeing grounds can set the course from around 6400 yds to 7300 yds.

 In 2017 Dundonald Links had its own day in the sun when it hosted The Scottish Open.
 The event was won in a playoff by the Spaniard Rafa Cabrero Bello.
 Dundonald Links oozes quality from the minute you drive through the gates.
 It is a great way to enjoy a high quality golf in Ayrshire with a modest green fee.

 The Gailes Links Golf Course